-There are 3 positions expiring in 2021 and they are Jan Edmonds, Brian Gottfried, and Debra Scholer.
-Jan Edmonds retired from the board after 6 years serving the members, with 3 of those in the president position.
-The board, management, and the entire staff would like to thank Jan for his support in making LCU as great as it is today.
-Brian Gottfried, Debra Scholer, and Debra Vetter were elected to the board by acclamation.
+There are 3 positions expiring in 2022 and they are Nona Holtz, Shirley Knorr, and Bob Prieston.
+Nona Holtz retired from the board after 9 years, with many of those as the lead of the Audit, Risk, and Conduct Review committees.
+Shirley Knorr retired from the board after 3 years while chairing the Crisis Management Committee, and Debra Vetter retired after 1 year of serving the members.
+The board, management, and the entire staff would like to thank Nona, Shirley, and Debra for their support and excellent contributions over the years.
+A strong board is the foundation of a strong credit union.
+Phyllis German, Brent Laturnus, Robert Prieston, and Sharon Stang were elected to the board by acclamation.
 The board has had a productive year with regular meetings and committee meetings.